nurbekfronteddevloper/nurbekfronteddevloper/README.md

 ### Hi, I'm Nurbek Normatov <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="3%">

-🔥 I am a student at the TuitKf  br
+🔥 I am a student at the TuitKf  <br />
 ❤️ I work remotely and like to travel a lot.

 <br />